 "Our research and analysis enabled us to determine that it was indeed an island, and what's now under discussion is whether the area can be included in Brazil's legally recognized continental shelf.
 Geologically speaking, we discovered that the clay was formed after the last volcanic activity occurred 45 million years ago.
 The formation therefore dates from between 30 million and 40 million years ago.
 And it must have been formed as a result of these tropical conditions," Luigi Jovane, last author of the article and a professor at IO-USP, told Agência FAPESP.

 "To know whether resources can be viably extracted from the sea floor, we need to analyze the sustainability and impacts of this extraction.
-The provided by the ocean there haven't been studied in detail, for example.
+The ecosystem services provided by the ocean there haven't been studied in detail, for example.
 When you interfere with an area, you have to know how this will affect animals, fungi and corals, and understand the impact you'll have on the cumulative processes involved."

 In 2023 alone, Jovane led the production of four other articles with results of studies involving volcanic rock and ferromanganese crust samples from the RGR.
 The articles are published in Frontiers in Marine Science, Journal of Materials Research and Technology, Geochemistry and Marine Geology.